Tax Guide for Self-Employed Graphic Designers in the UK

-What expenses can a freelance graphic designer claim?
-Software, hardware, fonts, stock imagery — with a worked tax calculation example for UK designers.
+What expenses can a self-employed graphic designer claim in the UK?
+Adobe Creative Cloud, laptop (AIA), fonts, home office — with a worked tax example.

 Tax Essentials